-When I lived in Rome a number of years ago I knew because of my interest with the Vatican, that I wanted to write something about it.
-I didn't know it at the time but that something would later become A Counterfeit Priest.
-My apartment wasn't far from the Vatican and I took the subway to the last stop and would hang out for hours at this incredible Mecca of the Roman Catholic Church.
-I would watch the comings and goings at the main gates and wanted desperately to get behind the walls of this impregnable fortress where there seemed to be another world behind these well guarded portals.
+When I lived in Rome a number of years ago, I knew because of my interest in the Vatican, that I wanted to write something about it.
+I didn't know it at the time, but that something would later become A Counterfeit Priest.
+My apartment wasn't far from the Vatican, and I took the subway to the last stop, and would hang out for hours at this incredible Mecca of the Roman Catholic Church.
+I would watch the comings and goings at the main gates, and wanted desperately to get behind the walls of this impregnable fortress where there seemed to be another world behind these well guarded portals.
 Most of the people traffic at these entrances were male clerics, all with proper ID, but it gave me an idea.
-I bought a cassock and white collar and tried to pull off the same scheme that my main character, Henry Hawkins, would later on attempt in the book and screenplay.
-I wanted to be able to walk around the inside of the Vatican to get the feel of what it would be like to be part of this powerful institutions everyday existence.
-With sweaty palms and a great deal of trepidation, I managed to slip past the guards without having to show ID.
-I walked around for several hours taking pictures with my camera while soaking up the atmosphere until the color of my socks, which were white and a cassock that was too short gave me away to a guard, as priests do not wear white socks with a black cassock.
+I bought a cassock and white collar, and tried to pull off the same scheme that my main character, Henry Hawkins, would later on attempt in the book and screenplay.
+I wanted to be able to walk around the inside of the Vatican to get the feel of what it would be like to be part of this powerful institution's everyday existence.
+With sweaty palms, and a great deal of trepidation, I managed to slip past the guards without having to show ID.
+I walked around for several hours taking pictures with my camera while soaking up the atmosphere until the color of my socks, which were white, and a cassock that was too short, I assumed then, and still do, gave me away to a guard, as priests do not wear white socks with a black cassock.
 This was the equivalent, I later realized, to wearing white socks with a black suit on Wall Street.
-I was taken by a Vatican gendarme to a room and questioned and after confiscating my camera, I was politely escorted out the gate.
+I was taken by a Vatican gendarme to a room and questioned, and after confiscating my camera, I was politely escorted out the gate.
 Fortunately, Henry in the novel and screenplay has much better luck than I did.